-Many Families who travel full time or RV fulltime place education high on the list of priorities.
-It is in fact one of the main reasons many families choose to travel by RV, boat or just backpacking for a few months.
+Many families who travel full time place education high on the list of priorities.
+It is in fact one of the main reasons many families choose to travel by Recreational Vehicle, Boat or just backpacking for a few months.

 Homeschooling on the Road – Is it Legal?